Filipino American History Month Events 2011

 July 5 through September 30, 2011

 Hamilton Library, Asia Collection, University of Hawaii at Manoa.

 FAHSOH member Clement Bautista, administrator of eFIL: Filipino Digital Archives of Hawaii, assembled a traveling exhibit on Philippine komiks entitled, Philippine Komiks: Creating and Reflecting Filipino Sensibilities.
 The exhibit explores the formal constructs of komiks and how they communicate through their structural features.
 From the earliest known komiks created by Philippine national hero, Jose P. Rizal, to contemporary variations of the superwoman Darna, Filipino notions of time, place, personhood and hierarchy are created and reflected.
 By examining komiks within the Philippine context, as an activity of objectified reflection, this project will attempt to present a more generalized approach to understanding the comics phenomena that continually captives our society.
-Funded, in part, by the Hawaii Council for the Humanities.
-A web-based exhibit is currently being prepared.
-For the exhibit announce on library webpage: [click here].
+Exhibit was funded, in part, by the UHM Office of Multicultural Student Services and supported by a grant from the Hawaii Council for the Humanities.

 Exhibit continues from October 1 through 29 at the Hawaii State Library as part of FAHSOH's programming for Filipino American History Month (see above).